 The Debtor scheduled certain claims as un-disputed, certain claims as disputed and certain claims as disputed and unknown, with a bar date being set to file proofs of claim.
 After the filing of claims, the review of those filed claims, and the resolution of certain of the filed claims upon objection by the Debtor, the amount of undisputed, un-objected to, or resolved Class 2 claims shall be paid in full within five (5) years from the Petition Date in equal quarterly installments commencing 90 days from the Effective Date of the Plan, together with accrued interest (4.0% for the IRS claim not resolved by the Debtors objection to claim).
+The IRS Claim will be deemed allowed until objected to by the Debtor.
 All claims will be paid in full upon the realization of the proceeds of the PenOne litigation.
 Class 2 claims are not impaired under the Plan and are not entitled to vote.